Zeki0102/Zeki0102/README.md

 ---

-### 🎯 Hedeflerim
+### 🎯 My Goals
-- 🔭 Freelance ve açık kaynak projelerde aktif olmak
+- 🔭 Be active in freelance and open-source projects
-- 🧠 Full-Stack becerilerimi güçlendirmek
+- 🧠 Strengthen my full-stack development skills
-- 📚 Yeni teknolojileri öğrenmek ve uygulamak
+- 📚 Learn and apply new technologies
-- 🎯 DGS ile mühendislik eğitimine geçmek
+- 🎯 Transfer to a software engineering program through DGS

 ---